learn-co-curriculum/evaluating-regression-lines/README.md

     return 1.5(x) + 100
 ```

+#### Assessing the regression line

-Ok so now that we see what our regression line looks like, let's highlight how well our regression line matches our data.
+Ok, so now that we see what our regression line looks like, let's highlight how well our regression line matches our data.

 ![](./regression-scatter.png)

-This is what the above chart is displaying.
-That first red line is showing that our regression formula does not perfectly predict our data.
-More concretely, at that spot, $x = 100$, our regression line is predicting that the value of $y$ will be 250.
-However the point below our regression line shows the actual value of $y$ when $x = 100$ which is 150.
-So our regression line is off.
+> Let's interpret the chart above.
+That first red line shows that our regression formula does not perfectly predict that first show.
+> * Our actual data -- the first blue dot -- shows that when $x = 100$, $y =  150$.
+> * However, our regression line predicts that at $x = 100$, $y = 250$.

+> So **our regression line is off by 100, indicated by the length of the red line.**

-Each point where our regression line's prediction differs from the actual data is called an error.
-So that is what the reds lines are indictating -- the distance between our regression line's predicted value and the actual value.
-Or in other words, the red lines are displaying the size of each error.
+Each point where our regression line's estimated differs from the actual data is called an **error**.
+And our red lines display the size of this error.
+The length of the red line equals the size of the error.
+* The **error** equals the difference between the *actual* value and the value *expected* by our model (that is, our regression line).
+* error = actual - expected

-Now let's measure the size of that error so we can represent the size with a number.
-We say that our error is the actual value minus the expected value.
-So at point $x = 100$, the actual $y$ is 150 where the expected is $250$.
-This translates to $150 - 250 = -100$.
+Now let's put this formula into practice.
+The error is the actual value minus the expected value.
+So at point $x = 100$, the actual $y$ is 150.
+And at point x = 100, the expected value of $y$ is $250$.
+So:
+* error = $150 - 250 = -100$.

-If we did not have a graph to display this, we calculate this error by using our  formula for the regression line as well as our data.
-Our regression formula is $y = 1.5x + 100$.
-Then setting $x$ equal to 100, we see that the formula predicts $y = 1.5 * 100 + 100 = 250$.
-And we have the actual data point of (100, 150).
-So actual - expected = 150 -250 = 100.
+If we did not have a graph to display this, we could calculate this error by using our formula for the regression line.

+* Our regression formula is $y = 1.5x + 100$.
+* Then when $x$ equals 100, the formula predicts $y = 1.5 * 100 + 100 = 250$.
+* And we have the actual data of (100, 150).
+So
+* `actual` - `expected` $ = 150 -250 = -100$.

 ### Refining our Terms

-Now that we have explained how to calculate an error given a regression line and data, let's express this concept with mathematical notation.
+Now that we have explained how to calculate an error given a regression line and data, let's learn some mathematical notation that let's us better express these concepts.

-To start, we want to use notation to distinguish between two things: our predicted $y$ values and our actual $y$ values.
+* We want to use notation to distinguish between two things: our expected $y$ values and our actual $y$ values.

+#### Expected values

 So far we have defined our regression function as $y = mx + b$.
 Where for a given value of $x$, we can calculate the value of $y$.
-However, this is not totally accurate - as our regression line is not calculating the actual value of $y$ but the *expected * value of $y$.
+However, this is not totally accurate - as our regression line is not calculating the actual value of $y$ but the *expected* value of $y$.
 So let's indicate this, by changing our regression line formula to look like the following:

-$\overline{y} = \overline{m}x + \overline{b}$
+* $\overline{y} = \overline{m}x + \overline{b}$

 Those little dashes over the $y$, $m$ and $b$ are called hats.
-So our function reads as y-hat equals m-hat times x plus b-hat.
+So our function reads as y-hat equals m-hat multiplied by $x$ plus b-hat.
 These hats indicate that this formula does not give us the actual value of $y$, but simply our estimated value of $y$.
-And that this estimated value of $y$ is based on our estimated values of $m$ and $b$.
+The hats also say that this estimated value of $y$ is based on our estimated values of $m$ and $b$.
 > Note that $x$ is not a predicted value.
-Why is this?
-Well, we are *providing* a value $x$, for example a movie budget, not predicting it.
+This is because we are *providing* a value of $x$, not predicting it.
+For example, we are providing an show's budget as an input, not predicting it.
 So we are *providing* a value of $x$ and asking it to *predict* a value of $y$.

+#### Actual values

 Now remember that we were given some real data as well.
-This means that we do have actual points for $x$ and $y$, which looks like the following.
+This means that we do have actual points for $x$ and $y$, which look like the following.

 ```python